 Venous ulcers are due to high blood pressures in the superficial veins.
-Leakage of blood under high pressure from the deep veins into superficial system, particularly in the region of constantly placed perforators over the medial side of the leg, results in venous dilatation, leathery induration and pigmentation of the skin as a result of stagnation of the circulation and eventually ulceration.
-It has been suggested that the deposition of fibrin outside the capillose wall and the trapping of white cells in the microcirculation are responsible for impairing the transportation of oxygen and nutrients to the tissues, resulting in the pathological changes found.
+Leakage of blood under high pressure from the deep veins into the superficial system, particularly in the region of constantly placed perforators over the medial side of the leg, results in venous dilatation, leathery induration, and pigmentation of the skin as a result of stagnation of the circulation and eventually ulceration.
+A suggestion is that the deposition of fibrin outside the capillose wall and the trapping of white cells in the microcirculation are responsible for impairing the transportation of oxygen and nutrients to the tissues, resulting in the pathological changes found.

 Over 95% of the venous ulcers occur in the distal third of the leg on the medial side.
 Correcting any general disorder, in particular obesity, cardiac failure, anemia, vitamin deficiency, serious debilitating illnesses, appropriate dressing, applying compression bandages, and elevating the limb help venous ulcer healing.
-Surgical methods like skin grafting, perforator ligation and saphenous ligation can be employed to address the underlying condition.
+Surgical methods like skin grafting, perforator ligation, and saphenous ligation can also help to address the underlying condition.

-• Arterial ulcers are painless due to associated neuropathy while venous ulcers are painful.
+Furthermore, while venous ulcers bleed profusely, arterial ulcers do not.
+In addition, pain is another difference between arterial and venous ulcers; arterial ulcers are painless due to associated neuropathy while venous ulcers are painful.

 Below infographic on the difference between arterial and venous ulcers shows all these differences side by side.